 In 1972, at the request of H.S.H.
 Prince Rainier III, H.S.H.
 Princess Antoinette accepted the position of President of the Club and her daughter Baroness Elizabeth-Ann de Massy the position of Vice-President until 2008 when the Baroness Elizabeth-Ann de Massy took over after her Mother as President, accompanied by her own daughter, Melanie-Antoinette de Massy, as Vice-President.

 From 1972 to 2020, Baroness Elizabeth-Ann de Massy worked tirelessly, through her unfailing commitment, to develop and promote this jewel facing the Mediterranean sea.
+She also served as President of the Monegasque Tennis Federation from 1988 to 2020.

 Following her death in June 2020, it was wholeheartedly that her Vice-President, Melanie-Antoinette de Massy, was appointed President by all the members of the Executive Committee.
+She is also President of the Monegasque Tennis Federation.